NeroReflex/Gishiki/Documentation/docs/usage/CRUD.md

 databases that are supporting your application.

-__Notice that:__ if you only need read permissions from a database such as PostgreSQL or MySQL, you do __NOT__ need to use an user with full access.
+__Notice that:__ if you only need read permissions from a database such as PostgreSQL or MySQL, you do __SHOULD NOT__ to use an user with full access.

 ## Create
 The creation of a new *document*/*row* either starts from a __CollectionInterface__,